-Because CDEC is a not-for-profit, member-owned electric cooperative, its governing board of trustees periodically returns margins (capital credits) to its members.
+Because Continental Divide is a not-for-profit, member-owned cooperative, its governing board of trustees periodically returns margins (capital credits) to its members.
 Trustees determine the amount annually, based on the financial condition of the co-op.
 Allocations are based on the amount of electricity used by the member during the year(s) that working capital was collected.

-Why does CDEC need my help finding people?
+Why does Continental Divide need my help finding people?

-Every fall, CDEC publishes a special section in the enchantment that lists the names of current and former CDEC members who are entitled to "unclaimed property," a legal term we are required to use.
-This property is a capital-credit check(s), previously issued by CDEC.
-A capital-credit check goes unclaimed when it is returned to the co-op by the U.S. Postal Service as undeliverable to the mailing address that CDEC currently has on file for these people or organizations.
+Every fall, we publish a special section in the enchantment that lists the names of current and former Continental Divide members who are entitled to "unclaimed property," a legal term we are required to use.
+This property is a capital-credit check(s), previously issued by Continental Divide.
+A capital-credit check goes unclaimed when it is returned to the co-op by the U.S. Postal Service as undeliverable to the mailing address that we currently have on file.

 How can I help?

 If you have contact information for names in the enchantment's annual capital-credits section, you can either:

 Fill out the online form below and hit the submit button, provided there is no legal documentation to attach;